-Serious adverse events (SAE) will be entered onto the Serious Adverse Event reporting form another delegated surgeon coinvestigator (if the CI is unavailable).
+Serious adverse events (SAE) will be entered onto the Serious Adverse Event reporting form and reported to York Trials Unit within 24 hours of discovery or notification of the event.
+Once received, causality and expectedness will be confirmed by the Chief Investigator or another delegated surgeon coinvestigator (if the CI is unavailable).